xalvarez/aws-graphql-demo/blog.md

 ```

 This means that `getCustomers` returns a collection of customers and `getCustomer`
-returns a customer based on its id.
+returns the customer matching the given id.

 Creating a customer is done by using so called _Mutations_: